apollographql/apollo-ios-dev/CONTRIBUTING.md

 # Apollo iOS

 The [apollo-ios](https://github.com/apollographql/apollo-ios) repository contains the main Apollo SDK that is used when developing client applications.
-This includes code for handling network calls, caching, and working with your data models.
+This includes code for handling network calls, caching, and working with your generated data models.

 ## Issues